Unnati16-dv/AuthECAPI/README.md

 - In This project I have used Identity Framework for Authentication and Authorization with JWT tokens.
 - Connected to DB using Identity EF Core (Code First Approach)
 - Connected to Angular frontend for User registration and login.
+- Added Authorization to the project by adding claim, policy and roles.